Flu patterns change from year to year, but one thing is constant: doctors recommend you get a flu shot between now and early November.

 Mark your calendars, get your flu shot!

-Over half of our members get their flu shots in October.
-You should, too.
-Research shows that the best time to get your flu shot is by the end of October.
+Over half of our members surveyed said they get their flu shots in October.* Research shows that you should, too.
 Here’s how:

 - Call your doctor’s office for an appointment.